conda-forge/admin-requests/README.md

 ## Mark packages as not broken on conda-forge

-If you want to remove the broken label from packages on `conda-forge`, send a Pull Request adding a new `.txt` file in `not_broken/` with a list of the full names of the packages for which the label `broken` will be removed.
-See `not_broken/example.txt` for an example.
+If you want to remove the broken label from packages on `conda-forge`, send a Pull Request adding a new `.yml` file in `requests` folder with a list of the full names of the packages for which the label `broken` will be removed.
+See `examples/not_broken.yml` for an example.

 ## Reset your Feedstock Token

-If you want to reset your feedstock token to fix issues with uploads, place the name of your package in a new `.txt` file in `token_reset/`, with the name of the package as its contents.
-Use the name without `-feedstock` (e.g., for `python-feedstock`, you should create `python.txt` with `python` as its contents).

-See `token_reset/example.txt` for an example.
+If you want to reset your feedstock token to fix issues with uploads, send a Pull Request adding a new `.yml` file in `requests` folder with a list of the feedstock names without `-feedstock`.
+See `examples/token_reset.yml` for an example.
+(e.g., for `python-feedstock`, the feedstocks list must contain `python`).

 ## Archive or unarchive a feedstock

-If you want to request a feedstock to be archived, place the name of your feedstock in a new `.txt` file in `archive/`.
-See `archive/example.txt` for an example.
-You should use the name without the `-feedstock` suffix (e.g., for `python-feedstock`, you put in just `python`).
+If you want to request a feedstock to be archived, send a Pull Request adding a new `.yml` file in `requests` folder with a list of the feedstock names without `-feedstock`.
+See `examples/archive.yml` for an example.

-If you want to request a feedstock to be unarchived, follow the same steps but for the `unarchive/` directory.
+(e.g., for `python-feedstock`, the feedstocks list must contain `python`).
+For unarchiving, see `examples/unarchive.yml` for an example.

 For feedstocks that need to be archived, please leave an open issue with some details about why that decision was taken (e.g. it has been deprecated by a new feedstock), and link it in your PR description.

 ## Request / revoke access to CI resources

 Certain CI resources are opt-in only.
-If you want to request access to these resources, please submit a PR adding your feedstock name to an appropriately-named file in `grant_access/`.
-Conversely, to revoke access to a certain resource, use the `revoke_access/` directory.
+If you want to request access to these resources, please submit a PR adding your feedstock name to a new `.yml` file in `requests` folder.

 Available opt-in resources:

-- Travis CI: `travis/foo.txt`
+- Travis CI: See `examples/travis.yml`
-- GPU CI:
+- GPU CI: See `examples/gpu-runner.yml`
-  - `gpu-runner/foo.txt`: access to GPU runner on main branch only.
-  - `gpu-runner-pr/foo.txt`: access to GPU runner on pull requests as well.